Frequently Asked Questions

 That's a good question.
 We haven't decided where to build it yet, so basically we don't have an amusement park.
 Furthermore, despite the desire to be, we have no affiliation with any real amusement park either.
 Ultimate Rollercoaster.com is simply an Internet site promoting amusement and theme parks, not an actual park.

-To find an amusement park near you please refer to the Roller Coaster Yellowpages or the Park Locator in the Theme Parks section.
+To find an amusement park near you please refer to the Amusement Park Database or the Theme Park A–Z Index in the Theme Parks section.
 Those pages contain information to put you in touch with your local amusement park.
 Of course, not every park is listed in our database yet, but we're working on it.

 What are your amusement park's hours of operation?